bguiomar/Guio-s-Shelter/README.md

 ### HOW TO USE THE APP:

 The main purpose is to upload information from a new animal, so you should go to the ADMINVIEW and upload a photo and the pet info and then click on submit.
-You will see the info en both views (admin and user).
+You will see the info in both views (admin and user).

-The backend is prepared to be able to upload more than one image.
+The backend is prepared to be able to upload more than one image in each animalcard.

 ### POSSIBLE FEATURE EXTENSIONS: